ptsteadman/notebook/stories/summer-of-entropy.md

 "I feel a lot more social at these things when I'm on Klonopin," the woman said.

+"Lexapro was like that for me, I think, it helped me be social," said Chris.

 The dogs came around again, and Chris stuck out his hand.
 The dachshund stopped to give it a lick.